-Hala Badri: Quoz Arts Fest Offers Inspiring Spaces That Ignite Creativity
+Hala Badri: Quoz Arts Fest offers inspiring spaces that ignite creativity

-(MENAFN- Dubai PR Network) Dubai, UAE, 27 January 2025: Hala Badri, Director General of Dubai Culture and Arts Authority (Dubai Culture), visited the 12th Quoz Arts Fest, which featured a range of creative activities, cultural experiences, installations, workshops, and artistic and entertainment events hosted by Alserkal Avenue over two days in strategic partnership with Dubai Culture and Al Quoz Creative Zone.
-The visit aligns with the Authority's commitment to supporting creatives and talent across various cultural and creative industries, reflecting its mission to cement Dubai's position as a global centre for culture, an incubator for creativity, and a thriving hub for talent.
+(MENAFN- Cicero & Bernay A Communication Consultancy) Dubai, UAE, 27 January 2025: Hala Badri, Director General of Dubai Culture and Arts Authority (Dubai Culture), visited the 12th Quoz Arts Fest, which featured a range of creative activities, cultural experiences, installations, workshops, and artistic and entertainment events hosted by Alserkal Avenue over two days in strategic partnership with Dubai Culture and Al Quoz Creative Zone.
+The visit aligns with the Authority’s commitment to supporting creatives and talent across various cultural and creative industries, reflecting its mission to cement Dub’i’s position as a global centre for culture, an incubator for creativity, and a thriving hub for talent.

-The tour also included 'Bright Memories' by Abdulla Alneyadi at The Yard, inspired by the UAE's cultural tradition of water dispensers as symbols of generosity and shared nostalgia, and 'Unity: ?????? is Plural' by the Dubai Institute of Design and Innovation (DIDI) at Warehouse 46, which emphasises the importance of human and planetary connection through diverse perspectives.
+The tour also inclu‘ed ‘Bright Me’ories’ by Abdulla Alneyadi at The Yard, inspired by’the UAE’s cultural tradition of water dispensers as symbols of generosity and shared nosta‘gia, and ‘Unity: الوحدة is Plural’ by the Dubai Institute of Design and Innovation (DIDI) at Warehouse 46, which emphasises the importance of human and planetary connection through diverse perspectives.
 Badri also experienced Camera Obscura, an interactive installation by Fujifilm and Gulf Photo Plus at Lane 3, which introduced visitors to the origins of photography.
 Her tour concluded with a visit to The Playground, an entirely crocheted interactive installation at Lane 4 designed for children.

 Quoz Arts Fest aims to provide an inclusive platform for the community to explore the richness of the local art scene through unique cultural and visual experiences.
 Its programme features live music, art installations, exhibitions, culinary experiences, and more.